chaos-mesh/website/versioned_docs/version-2.5.2/use-grafana-data-source.md

 title: Use Grafana Data Source Plugin for Observations
 ---

-This document describes how to install the Data Source plugin locally in Grafana and make observations using Grafana Data Source.
+This document describes how to install the Data Source plugin for Grafana and set up the plugin to observe Chaos Mesh events.

 :::note